[CONTACT]

 following this coup and was officially elected with 50.8% of the vote

-n the 2018 Zimbabwean general election, avoiding a run-off and making
+in the 2018 Zimbabwean general election, avoiding a run-off and making

 always shutting down the internet in the past amid protests such as

-the one planned on the 31st of July.
-2020.
+the one planned on 31 July 2020.

 Armed forces